MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 > [!NOTE]
 > The duration of the certification process for an update to an extension may take from a few hours to few days.

-### Update an existing extension in the Microsoft Store
+### Update an existing extension in the Microsoft Edge Add-ons store

 To update your extension on the store, complete the following steps.